 There is no matching requirement at the Federal level although States and units of local government may require matching from subgrantees.

-- 2.1 Level of Effort Maintenance of Effort Not Applicable - 2.2 Level of Effort Supplement not Supplant Not Applicable - 3.
+- 2. Level of Effort Not Applicable - 3.
 Earmarking A JAG grantee may use no more than 10 percent of the award, including interest, for costs associated with administering JAG funds (42 USC 3751(e).

 L. Reporting

 1. Financial Reporting